IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The Get Authorization Token Request is performed by an Authorization Client or Resource Server (in case of the Introspect option) to obtain an access token to be used in further communication.
 The sequence of HTTP(S) requests to perform an Get Authorization Token transaction depends on the grant type (type of credentials) chosen.

-This profile currently supports two types of grants:
+This profile currently requires support for two types of grants:
 * OAuth2 Client Credential grant
 * Authorization Code grant